 If you are not happy with the results below please do another search

 11 search results for: Humble Pie

-Everybody knows that young Englishman Peter Frampton revolutionized the recording industry in early 1976 with his live double set Frampton Comes Alive.
+The sub-title of this classic rock interview should probably be “Frampton Barely Survives”.
+Everybody knows that young Englishman Peter Frampton revolutionized the recording industry in early 1976 with his live double set “Frampton Comes Alive”.
 But where did those now-iconic songs like “Show Me the Way”, “Lines on My Face”, “Baby I Love Your Way”, “All I Want to Be (Is By Your Side)”, and “Do You Feel Like We Do” originally come from?
 Peter joins me In the Studio to trace the days after he left Humble Pie, his struggles with four solid but woefully under-exposed solo studio albums, his phenomenal transformation into pop superstardom with the live album, and the tumultuous years immediately afterward trying to survive it all.